Local Area Coordinators (LACs) are local organisations that help deliver the NDIS in the community, for people aged over seven.

 LACs can then guide the patient through the process of making an access request.
 LACs can also help identify whether the supports the patient requires are best provided by the NDIS or other mainstream providers.

-Refer all children under 7 years of age to an Early Childhood Partner in the first instance.
+Refer all children younger than seven to an early childhood partner in the first instance.